miklevin/MikeLev.in/_posts/2022-05-25-cancelling-netflix-and-chill-t-mobile-offer.md

 headline: "Cancelling Netflix and Shouting Out YouTube Viewers: Evaluating My Options and Exploring LPvg as a Practical Alternative to Web Development"
 description: I'm cancelling my Netflix subscription and shouting out to some YouTube viewers that make streaming fun.
 I'm also evaluating what I should do today using three daily metaphors, considering moving back to NYC, and discussing the benefits of being anti-fragile.
 I'm advocating for the use of Linux, Python, Vim, and Git (LPvg) as a practical alternative to Web Development.
 LPvg is a great way to become a programmer without needing to learn a whole new language.
 keywords: Netflix, YouTube, Metaphors, NYC, Anti-Fragile, Yankee Doodle Dandies, Mystic Celtic Druids, Linux, Python, Vim, Git, LPvg, Programming, Rabbit Holes, Good Sense, Flexibility
-categories: new york city, coding, youtube, python, rabbit holes, lpvg, git, vim, linux
+categories: new york city, coding, git, rabbit holes, vim, python, linux, lpvg, youtube
 permalink: /blog/cancelling-netflix-and-chill-t-mobile-offer/
 layout: post
 group: blog